Geary docs

 Entities

-A lot more info will be added soon to give a proper overview needed to get started with Geary.
+This guide is currently incomplete A lot more info will be added soon to give a proper overview needed to get started with Geary.

 Definitions